 Make any audio or video recordings available for download

-Make or share audio or video recordings for commercial activities, commercial research, advertising, promotion of any third-party business, organisation, product or service.
+Make or share audio or video recordings for commercial activities, commercial research, advertising, promotion of the university, or any third-party business, organisation, product or service (promotion of student work or in-house research is covered).

 The optional Print Music Licence does not include the right to: